harishbommakanti/Redaction-PL/Documentation/About-Us.md

 # About Us

 ## Zaid Maknojia
 Hey!
-My name is Zaid Maknojia and I will be an undergraduate student at Texas A&M studying Computer Science and Mathematics.
+I will be an undergraduate student at Texas A&M studying Computer Science and Mathematics.
 I am always seeking opportunities to learn and grow, not only as an aspiring computer scientist, but also a person.
 I am proficient in Java, Python, and JavaScript and am very interested in software engineering.
 I look for feedback and input on how to improve the work that I do.
 Please feel free to reach out to me for any question and other opportunities.
 I look forward to meeting you.

 ### Contact Zaid
 <div style="display: flex; align-items:baseline">